 When it comes to actually styling my hair on a daily basis, here’s what that looks like.

 I also really really love the Powder Play volumizing and texturizing powder.
 I used the same bottle for literally five years.
-When it FINALLY ran out last year, I tried the Hairtage Magic Texturizing Powder and I haven’t liked it nearly as much.
+When it FINALLY ran out last year, I tried the Hairtage Magic Texturizing Powder and I haven’t liked it nearly as much but I haven’t bothered to replace it with the one I like better yet.

 Anyway, there are all the things I use in my hair – I’m always trying to find a good balance of taking care of my hair and having it look good without making it too complicated.
 Right now, this feels like a pretty good balance!